The case-sensitive hasprefix_cs string operator

 Filters a record set for data with a case-sensitive starting string.

-searches for indexed terms, where a term is three or more characters.
+For best performance, use strings of three characters or more. hasprefix_cs searches for indexed terms, where a term is three or more characters.
 If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

 Performance tips